Ajit-khadka/Login/README.md

 # Login
-Simple login and recover page
+codes containing simple login and recover page with php that connects with database named as login